Get Started with a Free Water Consultation

 Here’s what to expect at your Culligan water test:

 • Questions: Don’t worry — you don’t have to be a water quality expert.
-Your local Culligan Water expert will want only to know what water-quality concerns you have and whether you have noticed issues like unpleasant tastes and odors or symptoms of problems like hard water..
+Your local water expert will want only to know what water-quality concerns you have and whether you’ve noticed issues like unpleasant tastes and odors or symptoms of problems like hard water.

 • Access: Next, your local expert will need access to unfiltered water.
 Often, a water sample from your kitchen sink works perfectly — but if you already have a filtration solution, we’ll need access to the point where water first enters your home.